The Beshear Plan: Our Children, Our Promise

 The Beshear Plan greatly increases the commonwealth's outreach efforts to find, enroll and keep eligible children in the program.
-It also increases education to enrolled families about what benefits are available to them through KCHIP.
-The Beshear Plan also removes a barrier that required applying families to have a face-to-face interview with a caseworker before their children could enroll.
-Parents must still verify their income to prove eligibility.
+It also increases education to enrolled families about the benefits available to them through KCHIP.
+The Beshear Plan also removes a barrier that required applying families to have a face-to-face interview with a caseworker before their children can enroll.
+Parents still must verify their income eligibility.

 Why The Beshear Plan?

 Children need health insurance.
-There are an estimated 67,000 children in Kentucky eligible for KCHIP or Medicaid who are not enrolled.
-The Beshear Plan is part of a much larger answer to identify and insure all Kentucky children who are eligible.
+An estimated 67,000 children in Kentucky are eligible for KCHIP or Medicaid who are not enrolled.
+The Beshear Plan is part of a much larger answer to identify and insure all eligible Kentucky children.

 Who is eligible for The Beshear Plan?

-The Beshear Plan insures children whose families earn less than 200 percent of the Federal Poverty Level.
-For example, a family of four can make up to $47,100.00 per year.
+The Beshear Plan insures children whose families earn less than 218 percent of the federal poverty level.
+For example, a family of four can make up to $52,980 per year.

 What will The Beshear Plan mean for Kentucky?

-The Beshear Plan is, in part, an answer for moving Kentucky forward and renewing our promise to our children - that we will give them every opportunity for success.
+The Beshear Plan is, in part, a way to move Kentucky forward and renew our promise to our children - that we will give them every opportunity for success.
 Children need health insurance because:

 - The Beshear Plan will result in long-term savings on treatment of adult health conditions and reduce unnecessary emergency room visits for children.